oteomamo/BroadwayShows-Blazor/README.md

 ## Secure Data Transfer

-Security is a critical aspect of BroadwayShows.
-The application employs advanced encryption and secure data transfer protocols to safeguard user data and interactions.
-Using HTTPS for secure communication and incorporating robust authentication mechanisms via Auth0, the project ensures a high level of data integrity and security.
+Security is paramount in the BroadwayShows application.
+It leverages HTTPS, provided by Azure Web Services at https://broadwayshows.azurewebsites.net/, for secure communication, ensuring encrypted data transfer and user interaction protection.
+Additionally, the application integrates robust authentication protocols through Auth0, enhancing data integrity and overall security.

 ## Run and Test GrindChat